TeskaLabs/asab/docs/how-tos/03_rest_api.md

 1. As always, let's start with importing the `asab` modules.

-2. This module is a built-in asab service which is used for manipulation with databases.
+2. This module is a built-in ASAB service that's used for manipulating items in databases.

 3. Remember, if you override a `__init__()` method, don't forget to add this super-initialization line of code.